nathanestark/octree/README.md

 ### `setValue(x: number, y: number, z: number, value: T) : void`

 Sets a value in the tree at the given voxel coordinate.
-Note that the coordinate is in locaspace to the tree itself, which does not inherently exist in a more global space.
+Note that the coordinate is in localspace to the tree itself, which does not inherently exist in a more global space.

 ```
 octree.setValue(7,15,1, 'red'); // Set this specific coordinate to red.